EricJiang0423/My-UoS-Bsc-Dissertaion-Code/README.md

-# My UoS Bsc Dissertaion
+# My UoS Bsc Dissertaion Code

-This repsitory is to backup and update my progress for my dissertaion of my bachelor degree Economics and Finance in University of Southampton.
+This repsitory is to backup and update my progress for my dissertaion's code of my bachelor degree Economics and Finance in University of Southampton.

 The Topic now is:

 Optimisation of Cryptocurrency Investment Portfolios: A Reinforcement Learning Approach Considering CVaR and Transaction Costs

-**Currently writing RPs and Construct the structure of the paper**